MushroomObserver/developer-startup/VAGRANT_UPGRADES.md

 This results in a file called `package.box`.
 You can rename this to something like `mo-focal-2023-09-01.box`.

-Ultimately this should be uploaded to the image server (instructions #10 below.)
+Ultimately this should be uploaded to the image server (instructions #11 below.)
 But before uploading, you may want to test it locally.

+### 7) Prepare Vagrantfile to test the box ###

 Do this by changing the `mo.vm.box_url` to refer to the local file.
-In the current case I updated the variable to point to:
+In the current case I commented out the remote definition, and added a line pointing the variable to:

-    file:///home/nathan/src/developer-startup/mo-focal-2023-09-01.box
+    mo.vm.box_url = file:///home/nathan/src/developer-startup/mo-focal-2023-09-01.box

 Just remember to switch it back to the remote URL in the Vagrantfile after you have things working: this allows others to download the box you have made.

-### 7) Bring up the vagrant box. ###
+### 8) Bring up the vagrant box. ###

 Run: